AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

 4.1.2 📂 How to Upload Compliance Documents  📂📂📂📂📂📂📂📂📂📂

-            1️⃣ Click on the Upload Document button or drag your PDF/image into the upload area.
+            1️⃣ Click on the Upload Document button or drag your PDF into the upload area.

             2️⃣ The UI will immediately: